Skip to main content

 • Pay staffers for taking part.

-These actions can help address the ongoing challenge of training a workforce that has high rates of turnover.
+These actions can encourage attendance and help address the ongoing challenge of training a workforce that has high rates of turnover.

 Engage families using more than one form of outreach.
 To share information about social-emotional learning with families and guardians, use multiple means of communication, such as program calendars, websites, email, bulletin boards, and in-person contact.
 Some OST programs also had success including families in SEL-themed activities at family nights and providing social-emotional learning activities for families to try at home.